Tale of the "Screaming Lady" based on real historical horror

 The body of Mary Sommerville was discovered and buried may years later.
 (Photo courtesy Meg Jerrard)

-Some of the most chilling tales of hauntings in West Virginia are based on real events, and one of the most horrific is that of the Screaming Lady of Mason County.
-Her ghost is said to haunt, or to have haunted, the woods south of "the Bend" in the Ohio River, as the region is known.
+POINT PLEASANT, W.Va. — Some of the most chilling tales of hauntings in West Virginia are based on actual events, and one of the most horrific is that of the Screaming Lady of Mason County.
+Her ghost is said to haunt or to have haunted the woods south of the Great Bend in the Ohio River.

 Advertisement